S.E. Shires trombone review

 S.E.
 Shires factory, Hopedale, Massachusetts

 Since I knew I would be buying a small bore horn, this was where I started out.
-Unfortunately, I never got around to trying out their large bore trombones, which gives me a good reason to visit them again in the future!
-In this test, I will review both the parts I tried, as well as the Michael Davis Signature Model, and of course tell more about the model I settled for.
+Unfortunately, I never got around to trying out their large bore trombones – a compelling incentive for a return visit.
+In this article, I will review the trombone parts I tried, including the Michael Davis Signature Model.
+Additionally, I will share the details of the particular choice I ultimately settled on for my dream trombone.

 Slides: